What happens if I get CIPN?

 - Guided imagery

 Physical therapy and occupational therapy may be able to make you stronger.
-They might also help you find ways to do things that you are not able to do because of CIPN.
-For more information on these topics visit our Web site or call us at 1-800-227-2345.
+They might also help you find ways to do things that you aren’t able to do because of CIPN.

 What can I do to deal with CIPN?